How to Engage and Involve Families for Student Success

 Lack of knowledge is a significant barrier to involvement for many parents.
 They want to engage and support their students but may not know the best ways to do it.
 Regular workshops teach parents and families about school and education.
 Workshop topics may include college paths, study skills, or creating a positive learning environment at home.

 See how TAPA: Trinity Academy for the Performing Arts encouraged parent and family involvement and engagement through strong communication channels during the coronavirus pandemic that prompted school closures here.

 Get Involved, Stay Engaged

-If you are interested in learning more about how to redesign your school to center family and community engagement, check out this blog to learn how you can apply XQ design principles in your school.
+If you are interested in learning more about how to redesign your school to center on family and community engagement, check out this article to learn how you can apply XQ Design Principles in your school.